Aforia goodei: Description

 is robust, obliquely truncate, flaring, and nearly pervious, with an anterior section that is more or less tinged with pale orange.
 The siphonal canal is long, thin, shallow, and slightly recurved.
 The outer lip is prominent below the periphery, thin and sharp.

 The operculum features an apical nucleus, with subsequent growth showing a tendency towards slight spirality.
 As it continues to grow, the spirality becomes enclosed by additions made all around the margin, resulting in an adult operculum that appears buccinoid in shape.
 This buccinoid outline, with the nuclear part enclosed in the lower right-hand section, is a distinctive characteristic rather than a deformity.
 It is common to several species of Leucosyrinx that the author has examined.
 This unique form of the operculum represents a gradual evolutionary progression, through different species, towards the typical Pleurotomoid operculum.

+(Description as Aforia goodei) The white shell has an ashy brown periostracum and six or more whorls, the apex eroded.
+The suture is slightly appressed, especially on the spire.
+The anal fasciole is wide and deep, somewhat in front of the suture and extending to a moderate peripheral carina.
+Behind the carina, the shell is feebly, and in front of it strongly spirally grooved with wider flat interspaces.
+The aperture is simple.
+The outer lip is thin and produced.
+The inner lip is erased and white.
+The columella is gyrate and impervious.
+The siphonal canal is distinct and slightly recurved.

 Distribution

 This species occurs in the Pacific Ocean from British Columbia, Canada to Chile.